Product Disclosures

 .
 You can also view participating providers and the formulary on the applicable links on this page. - The documents referred to in the medical coverage agreement can be obtained by contacting Customer Service at the number on the back of your identification number or

 .
-You can also view the formulary and grievance policy by accessing the links on this page. - A full description of the procedures to be followed for consulting a provider other than the primary care provider and whether the primary care provider, Cigna's medical director, or another entity must authorize the referral can be obtained by contacting Customer Service at the number on the back of your identification number or
+You can also view the formulary and grievance policy by accessing the links on this page. - A full description of the procedures to be followed for consulting a provider other than the primary care provider and whether the primary care provider, the company's medical director, or another entity must authorize the referral can be obtained by contacting Customer Service at the number on the back of your identification number or

 .
 You can also view authorization and referral information in your certificate. - General procedures that you must first follow for obtaining prior authorization for health care services can be located in the Benefit Summary above.
 You also obtain the full list of requirements by contacting Customer Service at the number on the back of your identification number or

-http://www.cigna.com/hcpdirectory/ - If you want to request an annual accounting of all payments made by Cigna which have been counted against any payment limitations, visit limitations, or other overall limitations on a person's coverage under a plan, please contact Customer Service at the number on the back of your identification card.
+- If you want to request an annual accounting of all payments made by Cigna Healthcare which have been counted against any payment limitations, visit limitations, or other overall limitations on a person's coverage under a plan, please contact Customer Service at the number on the back of your identification card.

-- Accreditation status can be located at
+- Accreditation status can be located at http://www.cigna.com/about-us/company-profile/accreditation

-https://www.cigna.com/individuals-families/member-guide/prescription-drug-lists/ - Clinical preventive health care information can be located at
+- Clinical preventive health care information can be located at https://www.cigna.com/knowledge-center/preventive-care

-commitment to quality [PDF] , including information on standardized measures of health care. - Cigna's integrated plan to identify and manage the most prevalent diseases within its enrolled population, including cancer, heart disease, and stroke are included in its Case Management and Staying Healthy information are available at:
+- Our integrated plan to identify and manage the most prevalent diseases within its enrolled population, including cancer, heart disease, and stroke are included in its Case Management and Staying Healthy information are available at: https://www.cigna.com/health-care-providers/resources/case-management

-https://www.cigna.com/health-care-providers/resources/case-management - Under Washington state law, a health care benefit manager (“HCBM”) is a person or entity providing services to, or acting on behalf of, a health carrier or employee benefits programs, that directly or indirectly impacts the determination or utilization of benefits for, or patient access to, health care services, drugs, and supplies including, but not limited to:
+- Under Washington state law, a health care benefit manager (“HCBM”) is a person or entity providing services to, or acting on behalf of, a health carrier or employee benefits programs, that directly or indirectly impacts the determination or utilization of benefits for, or patient access to, health care services, drugs, and supplies including, but not limited to:

 - (i) Prior authorization or preauthorization of benefits or care;